Home

 The Baltic Way

 At around 7:00 PM local time on 23 August, 1989, an ambitious photojournalist finds himself in a helicopter flying over a major highway in Latvia.
-Peering out of the helicopter’s window with his camera in hand, he can hardly believe… Continue reading →
+Peering out of the helicopter’s window with his camera in hand, he can hardly believe his eyes.
+On the ground below lies a massive human chain of demonstrators holding hands…

 • Charles Hamilton Houston: “The Man who Killed Jim Crow”